nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

 takeaways: >-
   <ul>

-  <li>Users rated the walkthrough 4.8 out of 5 for ease of use.</li>
+  <li>-Users rated the walkthrough 4.8 out of 5 for ease of use.</li>

-  <li>80% of those who viewed the instructions stage of the tool reported changing their boiler settings.</li>
+  <li>-80% of those who viewed the instructions stage of the tool reported changing their boiler settings.</li>

-  <li>4 out of 5 people would recommend it to friends and family.</li>
+  <li>-4 out of 5 people would recommend it to friends and family.</li>

   </ul>
 assets: